Survivors Movement

 A couple of dozen organizations active in the created a ‘first’ effort to foster this connection and communication with allies, All Survivors Day in 2018.
 In addition to twenty or more organizations, there were public events in over thirty cities in six countries.

-The Survivors Movment is Historic
+The Survivors Movement is Historic

-The Survivors Movment is Historic
+The Survivors Movement is Historic

 Why call ourselves a movement?
 I suggest a couple of reasons.
 Historically, movements develop organically, without a central theme of identity.
 Movements emerge from the myriad challenges facing the community.
 This emergence happens before it coalesces around a name or identity as a movement.